Social Relations and Policy

 Professor for James Madison College

 Professor Largent is an historian of science, technology and medicine and Interim Associate Provost for Undergraduate Education and Interim Dean of Undergraduate Studies at MSU.
-His research and teaching focuses on the role of scientists and physicians in American public policy.
+His research and teaching focus on the role of scientists and physicians in American public policy.
 He has written on the evolution-creation debate, the professionalization of American biology, Darwinism, the history of the American eugenics movement, and recent debates over compulsory vaccination.
 He is the author of Breeding Contempt: The History of Coerced Sterilization in the United States (2008), The Modern American Vaccine Debate (2012) and Keep Out of Reach of Children: Reye's Syndrome, Aspirin, and the Politics of Public Health.